Kourtney Kardashian Reportedly Sad That She Never Got A Chance With The New & Improved Scott Disick

-Kourtney Kardashian is reportedly feeling a little bittersweet about her baby daddy Scott Disick’s huge life turnaround.
+Kourtney Kardashian is reportedly feeling a little bittersweet about ex-boyfriend Scott Disick’s huge life turnaround.

 According to Hollywood Life, Kourtney Kardashian is feeling a bit emotional as she watches Scott Disick turn into the man she always wanted him to be now that he’s dating model Sofia Richie.

-Sources tell the outlet that the Keeping Up with the Kardashians star had always hoped her baby daddy would turn into a responsible and caring partner and father, and that is exactly what’s happened over the course of the last two years while he’s been dating Richie.
+Sources tell the outlet that the Keeping Up With The Kardashians star had always hoped Disick would turn into a responsible and caring partner and father, and that is exactly what’s happened over the course of the last two years while he’s been dating Richie.

 Scott has really cleaned up his act over the last two years.
-Before he had been partying hard and creating drama in the lives of Kourtney and their three children, Mason, Penelope, and Reign.
+Before, he had been partying hard and creating drama in the lives of Kourtney and their three children, Mason, Penelope, and Reign.
 However, he now lives a very stable life and spends a ton of time with his kids.

 Disick has done a complete turnaround since his relationship with Richie began, and Kardashian is said to be very proud of the man he’s become, and allegedly wonders what could have been if he’d only gotten to that point sooner.